bluescarni/mppp/doc/installation.rst

 mp++ is written in modern C++, and it requires a compiler able to understand at least C++11 (mp++ will also use features from C++14, C++17 and C++20, if supported by the compiler).
-The library is regularly tested on a comprehensive continuous integration pipeline, which includes:
+The library is regularly tested on a continuous integration pipeline which includes:

-* various versions of the three major compilers (GCC, Clang and MSVC [#f1]_),
+* the three major compilers (GCC, Clang and MSVC),
-* various versions of the three major operating systems (Linux, Windows and OSX),
+* the three major operating systems (Linux, Windows and OSX),
-* x86, ARM and PowerPC processors.
+* x86 and ARM processors.

 mp++ has the following dependencies: